Ed-1T/999-Code-Reference/README.md

-# 999-ASM-Reference
+# 999-Code-Reference
-A private decompilation reference for the game Nine Hours, Nine Persons, Nine Doors (DS), used to compile and apply custom code
+Public code reference for the game Nine Hours, Nine Persons, Nine Doors (DS), used to compile and apply custom code.